 - What is your favourite hymn, song or Bible passage? - → What does that have to say about what it is to live a Christian life? - What resonates with or challenges you in what you've read above? - Who do you know whose life reflects the life of Christ in some way?

-The February 2022 Archdeaconry Days focused on God calls - everyone, everywhere.
-See www.bathandwells.org.uk/god-calls-everyone-everywhere for videos and resources.
+The February 2022 Archdeaconry Days will focus on God calls - everyone, everywhere.
+See www.bathandwells.org.uk/god-calls-everyone-everywhere for more details.